blastpad/BlastPad/README.md

 ## How to Customize

+ - Go to the "custom" directory.
+Rename the file "config.php.sample" to "config.php".

  - Open the file named "config.php" from the "custom" directory with a text editor such as Notepad.
    Add your database login information.